indigo-dc/jenkins-pipeline-library/docs/user/config_file.rst

 +----------------------+--------------------------------------------------------------------------+

 .. note::
   Images are defined in docker-compose.yml file and there is no relation of those with defined service names.
   Also the docker registry repository needs to be previously created before running the last step of the generated pipeline.
 Last step will be always the image push to docker registry.
+  Images that can be pushed in the end require the build keyword in service definition at docker-compose configuration.
   In next examples the sqa_criteria property is being omitted to focus only in the required configurations to push images to a docker registry.
-Also project_repos in config section is being removed since is not mandatory, so it turns the examples more clear.
+Also project_repos in config section is being removed since is not required, so it turns the examples more clear.
   Jenkins environment variable ${GIT_BRANCH} receives the branch or tag from git repository.

 Example1: upload specific images to dockerhub registry ignoring failures